B01

 Summary

-The goal of this project is the reconstruction of land use and land cover from optical satellite data using deep learning.
+The goal of this project is the reconstruction of land use and land cover across Europe from optical satellite data using deep learning.
 To this end, we will develop spatio-temporal deep neural networks that consider the specific biogeographical characteristics of the regions of interest in order to ensure a high generalization capability across the study region.
-Furthermore, predictive uncertainties for the derived land use and land cover maps will be determined and the model’s capabilities in the context of multi-task learning will be studied.
-Lastly, we will also explore the potential of generated data to fill spatial and temporal data gaps.
+Furthermore, predictive uncertainties for the derived land use and land cover maps will be determined and the model’s capabilities in the context of multi-task learning will be explored.
+Finally, the potential of generated data for data augmentation purposes will be evaluated.

 B04